(te due GLOO tide)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience flatulence, nausea, vomiting, headache, rhinitis, pharyngitis, cough, rhinorrhea, lack of appetite, insomnia, or injection site irritation.
-Have patient report immediately to prescriber signs of pancreatitis (severe abdominal pain, severe back pain, severe nausea, or vomiting), angina, passing out, severe abdominal pain, shortness of breath, excessive weight gain, swelling of arms or legs, severe constipation, abdominal edema, edema of stoma, bruising, or bleeding (HCAHPS).
+• Patient may experience flatulence, headache, common cold symptoms, flu-like signs, cough, lack of appetite, insomnia, or injection site irritation.
+Have patient report immediately to prescriber signs of pancreatitis (severe abdominal pain, severe back pain, severe nausea, or vomiting), signs of gallstones (pain in the upper right abdominal area, right shoulder area, or between the shoulder blades; jaundice; or fever with chills), severe nausea, vomiting, severe abdominal pain, shortness of breath, excessive weight gain, swelling of arms or legs, severe constipation, abdominal edema, edema of stoma, bruising, or bleeding (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.